Results 1 to 10 of 36

 Does anyone think it is harder to maintain your usual "average speed" when it is really cold.
 Today we did our usual 42 miler which was 2 mins slower than last week, it was freezing today, last weeks was 1 min slower than the previous week.
 Is it the cold moist air that slows you down, bit like a golf ball in winter, or the fact that you are a bit more cautious in and out of the corners, which would probably add up over 42 miles, or is it just too cold to go as fast ?

 Im always slower in winter I find a speedo is a very disheartening thing at this time of the year.
 Its also windy in places as well which has a big impact

 Air is denser.
 You've got more gear on.
 Cold air hitting your lungs hurts.
 You may be a bit more cautious.
 All of it really.

 12th November 2012 #4

 All said, yesterday even though it was still freezing at the start of my ride and never got above 8C, my average speed was the same as a summer day and it felt easy but there wasn't a breath of wind and the sun was shining so moral was high.
-I think a lot of it is in the head but simple physics will tell you the air is more dense so there is more air resistance and if you then add in more (heavier & less aerodynamic) clothing, winter bike, heavier tyres, mudguards even its obvious you will go slowerIt's not your destination that counts, it is the glory of the ride. (apologies to Edward Monkton)
+I think a lot of it is in the head but simple physics will tell you the air is more dense so there is more air resistance and if you then add in more (heavier & less aerodynamic) clothing, winter bike, heavier tyres, mudguards even its obvious you will go slowerIt doesn't matter how many times you fall down, its how times many you get back up that count.

 12th November 2012 #5